srcnebo/personal-prompt-library/README.md

 - **📋 Save Text Selections**: Right-click on any selected text and choose "Save to Prompt Library"
 - **🔍 Smart Search**: Find your prompts quickly with real-time filtering
 - **📋 One-Click Copy**: Click any prompt to instantly copy it to your clipboard
+- **🗑️ Easy Deletion**: Remove prompts you no longer need with the delete button
 - **🔗 Source Tracking**: Each prompt remembers where you found it

 ## 📥 Installation